Healthdirect Free Australian health advice you can count on.

 Here are some tips on how to create healthy eating habits:

-• Plan your meals and snacks ahead of time so you decide what you eat based on nutrition, not based on what is left in your pantry.
-Planning ahead also helps you keep to a budget and makes shopping easier.
+• Plan your meals and snacks— this helps you track what you eat, keep to a budget and makes shopping easier.

 • Choose wholefood options such as wholemeal and wholegrain carbohydrates like pasta, bread and flour.

-• Use the Health Star Rating system to compare similar packaged items and choose the healthiest one.
+• Use the Health Star Rating system to compared packaged items.

 NEED TO LOSE WEIGHT? — Use the BMI Calculator to find out if your weight and waist size are in a healthy range.